indrekots/aws-workshop/README.md

 ![List of inbound rules for NACL](inbound-nacl.png)

-In outbound rules, all TCP traffic to any port should be allowed.
+In outbound rules, all TCP traffic to ephemeral ports (1024-65535) should be allowed.

 ![List of outbound rules for NACL](outbound-nacl.png)